Spring is in full bloom, and that means gardening is in season.

 Before you purchase composite decking material, you need to know where you’re going to put your planter and measure the dimensions you want.
 These measurements will determine how much lumber you need and what size.
 Write down the approximate height, width and length before shopping.

-You’ll also need to decide how you’re going to stabilize your structure and attach the boards.
+You’ll also need to decide how you’re going to stabilize your structure and attach the boards on your composite planter box.

 You can create a system similar to the composite garden kits, for example, where the pieces mostly interlock.
 However, this takes a substantial amount of skill and precise cutting, which requires specific tools.